Elzair/angular-slide-menu/README.md

-angular-slide-menu
+Angular Slide Menu
 ==================

-A simple, mobile-ready sliding menu directive for AngularJS
+**Angular Slide Menu** is, as the name might suggest, a simple, mobile-ready sliding menu directive for [AngularJS](https://angularjs.org/).
+I